 Transplant your broccoli seedlings to the same soil depth they were in their containers.
 Do not bury them any more deeply.
 Water immediately after transplanting.

 Once they are fully hardened off, broccoli transplants tolerate frosts without issue, but I protect my plants for the first few weeks by covering them with a bottomless milk jug with the cap removed, or with a layer of floating row cover or a mini hoop tunnel.
 It is not necessary, but it does provide them with an extra layer of protection.
+And it can also help protect them from many common broccoli pests.

 What to do after transplanting broccoli starts